 Therefore, efforts to improve a university's ranking at the global level faces immense criticism.
 According to Boyadjieva (2017) and Teichler (2011), there are nine main arguments about the weakness of the ranking system, which are the vicious circle of increasing distortion, endemic weakness in data and indicators, lack of consensus on quality, imperialism through rankings, systematic bias from rankings, preoccupation with aggregates, praise and push towards concentration of resources and quality, and reinforcement or a push towards steeply stratified system rankings that undermine meritocracy.
-This study also found arguments by scholars that global university rankings are supported by research-based institutions with a forte in the field of science, use of English, old institutions (Altbach, 2011; Kehm, 2014; Teichler, 2011).
+This study also found arguments by scholars that global university rankings are supported by research-based institutions with a forte in the field of science, use of English, old institutions in countries that have long-ranking traditions and slight variation in intra-institutions (Altbach, 2011; Kehm, 2014; Teichler, 2011).
 Rankings also drive competition among universities in the higher education market as well as act as an instrument in verifying, transforming and reproducing prestige and power in higher education (Marginson, 2009; 2014).